 Ethmoid sinuses are located between the eyes and can cause pain that radiates to the eye area.

 The sinuses, eyes, and ears all drain into the nose.
 Symptoms of sinus disorders vary widely.

 Here are some tips addressing common issues that affect your sinuses.

 Clearing secretions by gently blowing your nose rather than inhaling alleviates sinus blockage and pressure.

 Use an expectorant

 An expectorant like Mucinex (Guaifenesin) is a medication used to thin out your nasal secretions.
-This can be used in conjunction with decongestant that will reduce swelling and sinus pressure.
+This can be used in conjunction with a decongestant that will reduce swelling and sinus pressure.

-Include: High dose vitamin C, a personal steam vaporizer and saline rinses to moisturize and cleanse the sinuses.
+Include: High dose vitamin C, a personal steam vaporizer, and saline rinses to moisturize and cleanse the sinuses.